How to setup Flow Styles

 My writing samples aren't syncing

 Writing samples sync automatically unless privacy mode is enabled.
-With privacy mode on, samples are stored locally and do not sync.
+With privacy mode on, samples stay on your device and do not sync.
 To sync them, disable privacy mode in Settings.

 I deleted a custom prompt and now my writing samples are gone